Performance Power Amino Loader

 HMB and creatine have been found to have a cumulative effect on lean body mass and strength.
 In a double-blind, three-week study, 40 participants were randomized into four groups, taking either creatine on its own (20g for 7 days then 10g for 14 days), HMB (3g per day), creatine + HMB, or placebo, while doing a resistance exercise programme.
 The creatine-only group gained 0.92kg more lean mass than the placebo group, the HMB group 0.39kg more than placebo, and the creatine + HMB group gained 1.54kg more than placebo.
 In addition, both individual supplement groups and the creatine + HMB group showed accumulative strength increases that were greater than placebo across all exercises: 37.5kg (HMG), 39.1kg (creatine), and 51.9kg (combination) greater than the strength increase in the placebo group.
 These results suggest that both individual creatine and HMB supplements may help increase lean body mass and strength, but the combined effect is greater.

 L-tyrosine is an amino acid that is incorporated into proteins in the body.
 But tyrosine is best-known for its role in the production of the thyroid hormones thyroxine (T4) and triiodothyronine (T3), which are made from tyrosine and the mineral iodine.
 Thyroid hormones govern metabolism, including the production of energy from the food that we eat.
 As well as directly affecting energy levels, thyroid hormones have an influence on body weight, muscle strength, mood, cognitive function and memory, and heart rate – amongst others.
-Tyrosine is also a precursor to other hormones: adrenaline and noradrenaline, which are involved in the ‘fight or flight’ stress response, and have a role in energy, motivation and drive; and dopamine – which is involved in reward and pleasure, amongst other functions.
+Tyrosine is also a precursor to other hormones: adrenaline and noradrenaline, which are involved in the ‘fight or flight’ stress response, and have a role in energy, motivation and a drive and determination nuerotransmitter – which is involved in reward and pleasure, amongst other functions.

 So the body uses tyrosine to produce hormones that govern energy and metabolism.
 But does supplementing tyrosine help with energy or performance?
 There seem to have been very few studies carried out to examine this effect.
 One double-blind trial published in the European Journal of Applied Physiology examined the effects of tyrosine on exercise performance in the heat.
 Eight healthy male volunteers performed two separate cycling trials to exhaustion in 30°C heat and 60% relative humidity, after consuming either a drink containing 150mg of tyrosine per kg body weight, or a placebo drink.
 The volunteers were able to cycle longer after taking the tyrosine compared to the placebo (an average of 80.3 minutes versus 69.2 minutes).
-Tyrosine is thought to improve exercise tolerance in heat by increasing availability of dopamine in the brain.
+Tyrosine is thought to improve exercise tolerance in heat by increasing availability of a motivation in the brain.
 However, other similar studies found that tyrosine did not have an effect on performance, even in the heat.

 Tyrosine may support growth and repair of muscles via a role in the activity of growth hormone.
 Although other amino acids such as arginine and ornithine are better known for their role in stimulating growth hormone secretion, tyrosine residues are present in growth hormone receptors and may be necessary for normal responses to growth hormone in the cells.
 In an animal study it was found that replacing tyrosine residues with another amino acid (phenylalanine) in growth hormone receptors resulted in reduced protein synthesis in the cell.
 The researchers concluded that tyrosine residues are required for these selected cellular responses to growth hormone.